raxhvl/heif-wasm/README.md

 ## Problem statement
 There is no native browser support for HEIF at the moment ([Can I use HEIF?](https://caniuse.com/heif) ).
 Currently, we are rendering HEIF using https://github.com/catdad-experiments/libheif-emscripten but are running into performace issues.

-We want package this a library as a wasm module to leverage native performance for rendering HEIF inside a browser environment.
+We want package this library as a wasm module to leverage native performance for rendering HEIF inside a browser environment.